Bev-py/Bev-py/README.md

 - 👋 Hi, I’m @Bev-py
 - 👀 I’m interested in Data Science and Analytics
-- 🌱 I’m currently learning DataAcience
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Data Science or Analytics projects
 - 📫 How to reach me: beverly.nyongesa10@gmail.com
 - ⚡ Fun fact: Bananas Are Berries, but Strawberries Aren't! 🍌🍓